-Three Months Ended March 31, 2011 2010 (in thou sands) Net cash provided by operating activities \$ 117,770 \$ 99,812 Net cash used in investing activities (286,389) (31,557) Net cash provided by financing activities 26,126 629,796
+oths Ended ch 31, 2012 (in thousands) Net cash provided by operating activities \$125,993 \$ 117,770 Net cash provided by (used in) investing activities 269,433 (286,389) Net cash provided by (used in) financing activities (43,950) 26,126

 Operating Activities.
-The increase in net cash provided by operating activities was primarily due to improved operating results, partially offset by payments of accounts payable and accrued expenses and payments related to restructuring charges.
-In addition, the amount of interest paid in cash also increased by \$28.4 million as compared to the prior period.
-We expect that we will continue to generate cash from our operating activities during the remainder of 2011 and beyond.
+The increase in net cash provided by operating activities was primarily due to improved operating results, partially offset by payments of accounts payable and accrued expenses.
+Although our collections remain strong, it is possible for some large customer receivables that were anticipated to be collected in one quarter to slip to the next quarter.
+For example, some large customer receivables that were anticipated to be collected in March 2012 were instead collected in April 2012, which negatively impacted cash flows from operating activities for the three months ended March 31, 2012.
+We expect that we will continue to generate cash from our operating activities during the remainder of 2012 and beyond.

 Investing Activities.
-The increase in net cash used in investing activities was primarily due to \$31.7 million of higher capital expenditures as a result of expansion activity, a \$94.8 million increase in restricted cash primarily in connection with the Paris 4 IBX financing (see below) and the approximately \$15.0 million purchase of the Paris 4 IBX property, as well as \$114.5 million of additional net maturities from our investment portfolio in the prior period.
-For the foreseeable future, we expect that our IBX expansion construction activity will be greater than our 2010 spending levels.
-If the opportunity to expand is greater than planned and we have sufficient funding to pursue the expansion opportunities available to us, we may further increase the level of capital expenditures to support this growth as well as pursue additional acquisitions or joint ventures.
+The net cash provided by investing activities for the three months ended March 31, 2012 was primarily due to \$443.7 million of maturities and sales of investments and \$68.6 million of release of restricted cash primarily related to payments made in connection with the Paris 4 IBX financing, partially offset by \$145.5 million of capital expenditures as a result of expansion activity and \$97.4 million of purchases of investments.
+The net cash used in investing activities for the three months ended March 31, 2011 was primarily due to \$150.0 million of purchases of investments, \$175.1 million of capital expenditures as a result of expansion activity, the \$15.0 million purchase of the Paris 4 IBX land and existing building and \$94.8 million of cash deposited into a restricted cash account as collateral for the developer of the Paris 4 IBX during the construction period, partially offset by \$147.8 million of maturities and sales of investments.
+During 2012, we expect that our IBX expansion construction activity will be similar to our 2011 levels.
+However, if the opportunity to expand is greater than planned and we have sufficient funding to increase the expansion opportunities available to us, we may increase the level of capital expenditures to support this growth as well as pursue additional acquisitions or joint ventures.